Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 # User Stories

-The User stories for the project can be found in the following link-[here](https://github.com/users/StephenKennyGains/projects/2).
+The User stories for the project can be found in the following link which leads to my gitHub Project associated to this app. -[here](https://github.com/users/StephenKennyGains/projects/2).